GoSuda

 22}

-The aforementioned code employs sync.WaitGroup to enable 100 goroutines to concurrently increment the value of the variable c.
-In this code, sync.WaitGroup is utilized to await the completion of all goroutines before printing the accumulated value of the variable c.
-While employing channels suffices for simple fork & join operations, utilizing sync.WaitGroup presents a favorable alternative when dealing with a substantial number of fork & join tasks.
+The code above utilizes sync.WaitGroup to concurrently increment the value of variable c by 100 goroutines.
+In this code, sync.WaitGroup is used to wait until all goroutines have finished, after which the incremented value of c is printed.
+While channels alone may suffice for fork & join operations involving a few tasks, sync.WaitGroup presents an excellent alternative for managing numerous fork & join tasks.

 with slice

-When used in conjunction with slices, waitgroup can function as an excellent tool for managing concurrent execution tasks without the need for locks.
+When used in conjunction with slices, a waitgroup can serve as an effective tool for managing concurrent execution without the need for locks.

 1package main